 A chemical peel is a cosmetic procedure typically performed to diminish fine lines and wrinkles, as well as to give skin a softer and smoother appearance.
-Peels generally use one or more chemical solutions-such as glycolic acid, lactic acid, or salicylic acid that are applied to the skin, according to the American Academy of Dermatology (AAD).
+Peels generally use one or more chemical solutions-such as glycolic acid, lactic acid or salicylic acid -that is applied to the skin, according to the American Academy of Dermatology (AAD ).
 Glycolic acid, which is derived from sugar cane, is probably the most popular grade of alpha hydroxy acid (AHA) used by physicians for facial peels.
-Lactic acid is another alpha hydroxy acid which may also hydrate dry, flaky skin.
+Lactic acid is also an alpha hydroxy acid that may also hydrate dry, flaky skin.
 Salicylic acid is a beta hydroxyl acid that is synthetically made.
-It is used for cosmetic application, but it is primarily used to treat acne.
+It is used for cosmetic application but primary used to treat acne.
 These acids and other such solutions generally cause similar side effects.
 However, the severity can vary considerably depending on the depth of the peel, previous treatments, and other medical conditions.
-Please consult your physician and inform them of any prior treatments or products that you have used on your face.
+Please consult your physician and inform them of any prior treatments or products that you have use on your face.